 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

 Sleep apnea is a serious disorder that causes you to stop breathing.
 If you have a spinal cord injury, you may also have sleep apnea.
 However, it can be difficult to detect.
 It’s important to know that this diagnosis has many negative effects that can make your day-to-day life harder.

 If you’ve suffered from a spinal cord injury, whether it was mild, moderate, or severe, it’s important that you have your doctor evaluate you for sleep apnea.
-Because it’s often a direct result of the injury, and because it may be a condition that requires continuing medical treatment, you’ll need to let your lawyer know if you’re diagnosed with sleep apnea.
-You may be able to collect damages for your spinal cord injury and your subsequent sleep apnea if the two are connected.
+Because it’s often a direct result of the injury, and because it may be a condition that requires continuing medical treatment, you’ll need to let your lawyer know if you’re diagnosed.
+You may be able to collect damages for your spinal cord injury and your subsequent apnea if the two are connected.

 At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries and medical treatment.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located in your area.

 If you need medical treatment after a car accident contact Phoenix Accident and Injury Law Firm near you in nearby Chandler, AZ to speak with an experienced personal injury attorney.
 We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.